 Heberden was the first to describe angina pectoris in substantial detail, characterize it as a disease entity, and name it.
 [1772; 2: 59-67]

-There is a disorder of the breast marked with strong and peculiar symptoms, considerable for the kind of danger belonging to it, and not extremely rare, which deserves to be mentioned more at length.
+There is a disorder of the breast marked with strong and peculiar symptoms, considerable for the kind of danger belonging to it, and not extremely rare, of which I do not recollect any mention among medical authors, which deserves to be mentioned more at length.
 The seat of it, and sense of strangling, and anxiety with which it is attended, may make it not improperly be called angina pectoris.

 They who are afflicted with it, are seized while they are walking, (more especially if it be up hill, and soon after eating) with a painful and most disagreeable sensation in the breast, which seems as if it would extinguish life, if it were to increase or to continue; but the moment they stand still, all this uneasiness vanishesHeberden 1772

-First described Henoch-Schönlein Purpura in his bedside notes as Purpurae Maculae (or De purpureis maculis) – described a case of a 4 year old boy with all four hallmarks of HSP: gastrointestinal involvement, kidney involvement, arthritis, and purpura.
+First described Henoch-Schönlein Purpura in his bedside notes as Purpurae Maculae (or De purpureis maculis). he described a case of a 4 year old boy with all four hallmarks of HSP: gastrointestinal involvement, kidney involvement, arthritis, and purpura.
 Initially known as Heberden-Willan disease

 - Heberden W. On the Chicken-pox.
 Medical Transactions of the Royal College of Physicians of London.
 1768; 1: 427-436.

 - Heberden W. Some account of a disorder of the breast.
 Medical Transactions of the Royal College of Physicians of London 1772; 2: 59-67.
 [Angina Pectoris]